yahoo/HaloDB/README.md

 ### Read, Write and Space amplification.
 Read amplification in HaloDB is always 1—for a read request it needs to do just one disk lookup—hence it is well suited for read latency critical workloads.
-HaloDB provides a simple configuration option which can be changed to tune write amplification and space amplification, both of which trade-off with each other;
-HaloDB has a background compaction thread which removes stale data from the DB.
+HaloDB provides a configuration which can be tuned to control write amplification and space amplification, both of which trade-off with each other; HaloDB has a background compaction thread which removes stale data from the DB.
 The percentage of stale data at which a file is compacted can be controlled.
 Increasing this value will increase space amplification but will reduce write amplification.
-For example if the value is set to 50% then write amplification will be approximately 2.
+For example if the value is set to 50% then write amplification will be approximately 2

 ### Durability and Crash recovery.